Sony A9 setup guide with tips and tricks

 Cont.
 Shoot.
 Lenght

-This will show you how many shots you have left on your SD card.
+This will show you how many shots you have left on your SD card on screen.
+You can select to always have this info displayed, only during shooting or turn it off.

 You can check your captured image on the screen directly after shooting.
 You can select how long the image will stay on the screen (10, 5 or 2 seconds).
 I find this very annoying, so I turned it off.
 If you want to review your image, you can simply press play to do so.